-- 4. Fit the LCD module to J10 on the RSK, so it lies above J3.
-Insure all the pins of the connector are correctly inserted in the socket. - 5.
-Connect the E8a debugger to the USB port on your computer. - 6.
-Connect the E8a Debugger to the target hardware ensuring that it is plugged into the connector marked E8 which is nearest the power connector. - 7.
-If supplying external power to the board this can be turned on now.
+- Fit the Renesas LCD Panel to the connector marked 'JA4' on the RSK.
+Ensure all the pins of the connector are correctly inserted in the socket (See LCDAPPV2 Quick Start Guide for more information). - Connect the E8a debugger to the USB port on your computer. - Connect the E8a debugger to the target hardware ensuring that it is plugged into the connector marked 'E8A' on the RSK.